grpc/proposal/A36-xds-for-servers.md

 * C++/wrapped languages.
 The surface APIs should be relatively easy compared to the C core changes.
-The C core changes are being investigated by @markdroth and the plan is to cover them in a separate gRFC.
-So this gRFC just tries to show that the API design would work for C++/wrapped languages but there is no associated implementation work.
+The C core changes are being investigated by @markdroth and the plan is to flesh them out later when we have a better idea of the appropriate structure.
+So the gRFC just tries to show that the API design would work for C++/wrapped languages but there is currently no associated implementation work.

 * Java.
 Implementation work primarily by @sanjaypujare, along with gRFC A29.
   Added classes are in the `grpc-xds` artifact and `io.grpc.xds` package.